Al-Khair-Foundation/akf-nextjs-test/TEST.md

 1. **Search Input**

    - Add a text input field to search todos by task name
-   - Implement debouncing (500ms) to prevent excessive API calls
    - Update URL search params with query parameter
+   - Make sure API calls are optimized

 2. **Status Dropdown**
    - Add a select dropdown with options: